How to benchmark Rust code with Criterion

 fn bench_play_game_100(c: &mut Criterion) { c.bench_function("bench_play_game_100", |b| { b.iter(|| std::hint::black_box(play_game(100, false))); });}

-for playing the game with the number one hundred (100
+bench_play_game_100for playing the game with the number one hundred (100) - A micro-benchmark

 When I ran it, I got this: